terrapkg/packages/anda/langs/kotlin/README.md

 # Terra langs/kotlin Folder

-This folder is for all kotlin packages.
+This folder is for all Kotlin packages.